-We're gonna take a wild guess and say that the first thing you do when you sit down to write a poem is to stare at a blank page for a while and eventually write down a word.
+We're gonna take a wild guess and say that the first thing you do when you sit down to write a poem is stare at a blank page for a while, and eventually write down a word.
 Duh.
-But did you know that there's a way to make a poem by actually removing words from a page?
+But sometimes thinking of that first word can take a long time!
+Did you know that there's actually a way to make a poem by removing words from a page?
+This is called blackout poetry, and it can actually be an incredibly inventive and powerful type of creative writing.
 Crazy, we know, but keep reading to discover more about blackout poetry:

 - Grab the flashlight, there's been a blackout warning.
-Blackout poetry is when a page of text--usually an article from a newspaper-- is completely blacked out (colored over with permanent marker so that it is no llonger visible) except for a select few words.
+Blackout poetry is when a page of text — usually an article from a newspaper — is completely blacked out (colored over with permanent marker so that it is no longer visible) except for a select few words.
 When only these words are visible, a brand new story is created from the existing text.
 Awesome, right?!

 - Think of it as the best cure for writer's block.
 Hey, we've all been there — a bad case of writer's block hits and you just can't seem to get any words on the page.
 Author Austin Kleon was in this situation when, by accident, he cured his writer's block AND created a whole new type of poetry.
 He decided to blackout words in a newspaper (talk about two birds with one stone!) and wrote the first form of blackout poetry.